If you would like your child to join our school, please contact the London Borough of Enfield admissions at:

 St John & St James is an Inclusive school that welcomes children of Christian families, other faiths and none.
 The Governing Body and the school are proud of the Christian values and ethos of our school and hope that parents choosing to send their children to St John & St James will embrace and participate in the Christian traditions of the school.
 It is hoped that parents will be in sympathy with the Religious Education and Christian worship of the school which reflects the practice of the Church of England) as it permeates all the work and influences the attitudes and relationships of everyone within the school.

-When there are more applications than there are places available, the governors will admit pupils according to the following policy.
+When there are more applications than there are places available, the governors will admit pupils according to the Admissions Policy.